• HOME

 • Parakai – west of Auckland has hot pools and a fabulous water slide

-Filed Under: NZ Highlights, Rosemary Neave, Waikato and Bay of Plenty Tagged With: hot pools, Waikato and Bay of Plenty
+Posted in NZ Highlights, Rosemary Neave, Waikato and Bay of Plenty

 Your email address will not be published.
 Required fields are marked *